GlobalCitizenshipFoundation/global-gateway/PRD.md

 /(workbench): Great for grouping routes for internal users like managers, coordinators, and reviewers, reflecting their specific tools and views.
 /(admin): Clearly designates routes for platform owners and administrators, ensuring their specialized console is distinct.

-(Example for specific dasbhoards: /auth/portal/home;
+(To avoid NetxJs naming convention for dashboards, apply clear routes.
+Example for specific dasbhoards: /auth/portal/home;
 /auth/workbench/desk;
 /auth/admin/console)